Scaling & Root Planing

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Dr. Doan or her hygienist may place an antibiotic powder in the pockets after scaling and root planing to further boost healing.
+In some cases, Drs.
+Doan or Sinjab or her hygienist may place an antibiotic powder in the pockets after scaling and root planing to further boost healing.

 Benefits of Scaling & Root Planing